 All Articles

-My first job out of grad school ended abruptly on a Friday.
-The Great Recession was in full swing, and my boss Chuck called me into his office to deliver the news: I was “indispensable,” but he still had to lay me off.
+This was 2009 when the Great Recession was in full swing, and my first job out of grad school had ended abruptly on a Friday.
+My boss Chuck called me into his office to deliver the news.
+I was “indispensable,” he said.
+But he still had to lay off half the agency.
+I was one of the people leaving.

-On May 25, 2009, feeling deflated, I sent the invoice for those ten hours.
-My financial situation being what it was, $400 was better than $0.
-Cash was green oxygen.
-Live to write another day.
-Before I had heard of John C. Maxwell, I was following his advice:
+Even so, on May 25, 2009, feeling deflated, I sent the invoice for those ten hours.
+Part of me understood that $400 was better than $0.
+Cash was green oxygen, and I could do what John C. Maxwell recommends:

 “Fail early, fail often, but always fail forward.”